davepagurek/SE-Notes/sci250/index.md

   - Smaller events are much more common than larger events
 - **Modified Mercalli**: qualitative measure of the destructive effect of the earthquake

-**Liquification** is the transformation of a cohesionleses material from a solid state into a liquefied state as a consequence of increased pore-pressures
+**Liquification** is the transformation of a cohesionless material from a solid state into a liquefied state as a consequence of increased pore-pressures
 - Happens with prolonged shear shaking of soils that aren't entirely stable

 ## 5. Volcanoes